DmitriiDenisov/bank-bot/README.md

 └── node-apidemo                 # [node-apidemo repo](https://github.com/DmitriiDenisov/node-apidemo)
 ```

-Run all services: `docker-compose up -d`

-(optional) if you want multiple docker containers:
-`docker-compose up -d --scale worker-transaction=3 --scale worker-own-transfer=2`
+1. Download docker-compose.yml file from [Pastebin](https://pastebin.com/SDi4kgmB)

-`.env` file should look like this:
+2. Create `.env` file.
+It should look like this:
 ```
 TOKEN=abcd # Token for currency-service from https://fixer.io/
 PORT=5004 # Port for currency-service
 ```
+3. Run all services: `docker-compose up -d`
+4. (optional) if you want multiple docker containers:
+`docker-compose up -d --scale worker-transaction=3 --scale worker-own-transfer=2`

-## Run Flask and main api:
+## How to Run only this repo (Flask and main api):
 Add to credentials folder files:
 1. `credentials_db` - URL for Postgres, for example `postgresql://user:password@35.213.279.96:5432/bank_bot_db`
 2. `private_key_HS256` - see `constants.py`, it will be used in `token_auth` method for decoding of JWT key